 Bennett’s earliest paperback covers, in particular, boasted a rougher, more impressionist style, such as his cover for Richard Stark’s The Hunter or the 1965 edition Thomas B. Dewey’s A Sad Song Singing.

 But much of what I consider the “Bennett-style” consists of elegantly, even formally dressed couples posed against stark, unadorned backgrounds, offering subtly flirtatious, slyly dramatic and/or humorous scenarios, the prime example being all those easily identified covers he did for Frank Kane’s Johnny Liddell books in the early sixties.
 Sure, his cover women were sexy and yes, there was ample flesh to be glimpsed, but for the most part bikini-clad meat-on-a-plate wasn’t Bennett’s style–he was aiming for something more.
 His couples always seemed somehow more sophisticated, more adult to me.
 And forget the interior of the books–there was a whole story being played out right on the cover, and plenty of mystery, too.
 Like, “Who are these people?
-And where did they go dressed like that?
+And where on Earth do they go dressed like that?
 Why is she ignoring him now?
-Why is he ignoring him now?”
+Why is he ignoring her now?”

 Fellow admirer J. Kingston Pierce, in a 2009 pieces on his highly recommended Killer Covers blog noted that “Other artists–among them Victor Kalin and the renowned Robert McGinnis–tried their hands at illustrating the Liddell novels, but it’s the Bennett fronts… that hold my eye best.”